AlexWendland/public-note/general/Mutability in Python.md

 Here `x` and `y` point to the [[Mutability|mutable]] list object and when `x` is altered to add `3` to the list, as `y` points to the same object as `x` when you look at `y` it also has been changed.

-Whereas when a variable pointing to an [[Mutability|immutable]] object in [[Python]] is altered, it creates a new object for the altered variable to point to and leaves the rest of the variables pointing to the old object.
+Whereas when a variable pointing to an [[Mutability|immutable]] object in [[Python Index]] is altered, it creates a new object for the altered variable to point to and leaves the rest of the variables pointing to the old object.

 ```python
 x = 1